unbit/uwsgi-docs/tutorials/SerializingAccept.rst

 Bonus chapter: using the Zeeg approach in a uWSGI friendly way
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-I have to admit, i am not a big fun of supervisord.
+I have to admit, i am not a big fan of supervisord.
 It is a good software without doubts, but i consider the Emperor and the --attach-daemon facilities a better approach to the deployment problems.
 In addition to this, if you want to have a "scriptable"/"extendable" process supervisor i think Circus
 (http://circus.readthedocs.org/) is a lot more fun and capable (the first thing i have done after implementing socket activation in the uWSGI Emperor was making a pull request [merged, if you care] for the same feature in Curcus)